Step #1: Clean the gourd. PrevNext

 - You can leave your gourd unfinished, or rub a little mineral oil into the surface with a soft cloth.
 The oil will give the gourd a subtle shine and help it resist moisture.

 - Alternatively, you can use a polyurethane spray varnish for maximum protection, but to my mind, it looks rather unnatural.

 Step #8: Light it up.PrevNext

 First and foremost, never place a lit candle inside a gourd lantern!
 The inside walls are highly flammable.
-Instead, stuff a string of tiny Christmas lights inside the gourd — they won’t fall out — or use a small LED lantern.
+Instead, stuff a string of tiny Christmas lights inside your gourd lanterns — they won’t fall out — or use small LED lanterns.